-The gardener who imagines that his work can be reduced to a set of rules and formulae, followed
+The gardener who imagines that his work can be reduced to a set of

-and applied according to special days marked on the calendar, is but preparing himself for a double
+and applied according to special days marked on the calendar, is but preparing himself for

 disappointment.
-Few things are so certain to be uncertain as the seasons and the weather; and these,
+Few things are so certain to be uncertain as the seasons and the weather;

-rather than a set of dates, even for a single locality, form the signs which the real gardener follows.
+rather than a set of dates, even for a single locality, form the signs which the real

 That is the great trouble with much book and magazine gardening.